Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Acknowledgements

 \section{Acknowledgements}

-While working on this paper, the first author was partly supported by NDSEG and NSF Graduate Research Fellowships, and the second author was partly supported by an NSF Graduate Research Fellowship.
-Both authors thank Noam D.~Elkies and Benedict~H.\ Gross for helpful comments and suggestions.
+While working on this paper, the first author was partly supported by NDSEG and NSF Graduate Research Fellowships, and the second author was partly supported by an NSF Graduate Research Fellowship, NSF grant CCF-1216095, and an AMS-Simons Travel Grant.
+Both authors thank Noam~D.\ Elkies, Benedict~H.\ Gross, and an anonymous referee for helpful comments and suggestions.